nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 whether it exists under another name, and gives you the option to cancel your addition if so.

-### Compute &gt; left cosets \(g_iH\)
+### Compute &gt; left cosets \(gH_i\)

-This submenu item appears when you right-click on the subset \(X\), but only if you have not already asked *Group Explorer* to perform this computation, and the subset on which you right-clicked is a subgroup.
-It adds the set of left [cosets](rf-groupterms.md#cosets) as a new partition under the "Partitions" heading.
+This submenu item appears when you select the subgroup \(H_i\), but only if the partition by left cosets of that subgroup does not already exist.
+It adds the set of
+left [cosets](rf-groupterms.md#cosets) as a new partition under the "Partitions" heading.

-### Compute &gt; right cosets \(Hg_i\)
+### Compute &gt; right cosets \(H_ig\)

-This submenu item appears when you right-click on the subset \(X\), but only if you have not already asked *Group Explorer* to perform this computation, and the subset on which you right-clicked is a subgroup.
-It adds the set of right [cosets](rf-groupterms.md#cosets) as a new partition under the "Partitions" heading.
+This submenu item appears when you select the subgroup \(H_i\), but only if the partition by right cosets of that subgroup does not already exist.
+It adds the set of
+right [cosets](rf-groupterms.md#cosets) as a new partition under the "Partitions" heading.

 ### Compute &gt; an intersection &gt; subsubmenu

-This submenu appears when you right-click no the subset \(X\), and it contains items allowing you to perform an intersection of \(X\) with any other subset listed in the whole pane, provided that you have not already requested such a computation.
+This submenu appears when you select the subset \(X\), and it contains items allowing you to perform an intersection of \(X\) with any other subset listed in the whole pane.
 Choosing one of the items on this submenu computes the intersection described in that item, e.g. "the intersection of
 \(H_2\) with \(S_5\)."
 Intersection here means simply what it does in set theory--the elements in common between the two sets.